oasis-open/cacao-json-schemas/README.md

 ## <a id="maintainers">Maintainers</a>

-TC Open Repository [Maintainers](https://www.oasis-open.org/resources/open-repositories/maintainers-guide) are responsible for oversight of this project's community development activities, including evaluation of GitHub [pull requests](https://github.com/oasis-open/cacao-json-schemas
-/blob/master/CONTRIBUTING.md#fork-and-pull-collaboration-model) and [preserving](https://www.oasis-open.org/policies-guidelines/open-repositories#repositoryManagement) open source principles of openness and fairness.
+TC Open Repository [Maintainers](https://www.oasis-open.org/resources/open-repositories/maintainers-guide) are responsible for oversight of this project's community development activities, including evaluation of GitHub [pull requests](https://github.com/oasis-open/cacao-json-schemas/blob/master/CONTRIBUTING.md) fork-and-pull-collaboration-model) and [preserving](https://www.oasis-open.org/policies-guidelines/open-repositories#repositoryManagement) open source principles of openness and fairness.
 Maintainers are recognized and trusted experts who serve to implement community goals and consensus design preferences.

 Initially, the TC members have designated one or more persons to serve as Maintainer(s); subsequently, participating community members may select additional or substitute Maintainers, by [consensus agreements](https://www.oasis-open.org/resources/open-repositories/maintainers-guide#additionalMaintainers).